solderneer/solderneer/site/src/content/notes/the-eight-metaphors-of-organization.md

 ---
-title: "The Eight Metaphors of Organization"
+title: The Eight Metaphors of Organization
-emoji: "💼"
+emoji: 💼
 pubDate: 14-Nov-2022
 updatedDate: 14-Nov-2022
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 > [!NOTE] This is not original